 These cash-only properties usually close quickly and are offered below the appraised value.
 Second chance foreclosure properties can be a great value for investors because they are frequently being sold at greater discount and buyers do not have to pay a buyer’s premium (which is often the greater of 5% of the purchase price or $2,500).
 But it is important to remember that they are sold in “as is” condition, as occupied, and without warranties.

-These are properties overseen by a neutral third party who handles the foreclosure process.
+These are properties overseen by an attorney or a neutral third party called a foreclosure trustee who handles the foreclosure process.
 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.

 These types of properties can be great for buyers who are looking for a deal, as they are often priced at auction to cover only what is owed on the property.